RohitBiradar/Send_Email_Invitation_Node.JS/README.md

                        HOW TO RUN THIS APPLICATION

 ----->>>> make a file.
-Naming views and move email.ejs file into it. then
+Name it as "views" and move email.ejs file into it. then

 ----->>>> npm init